Thermalization of an impurity cloud in a Bose-Einstein condensate

 We can see that the thermalization time is independent on the initial velocity.
 In fact, the impurity loses quickly the memory of its initial energy.
 In the inset of Fig.~\ref{fig1}a we report the relative density $P_i(\tau)\equiv P(\epsilon_{in},\tau)/P(\epsilon_{in},0)$ as a function of $\tau$.
 The initial state population decreases by $60\div70$ per cent for $\tau\sim0.1$, i.e. for $t=0.06\div2 ms$.
 We note that the depletion rate is smaller for a higher initial velocity, contrary to the zero temperature case.
 In fact, for $T=0$ we expect that the scattering rate grows upon increasing the initial velocity.
 At finite temperatures, to reduce the laser mode depletion, it is convenient to have a large initial velocity, because the scattering rate is smaller and, furthermore, the impurity leaves the condensate earlier.
 For a sufficiently high velocity we expect that the scattered impurity fraction is not enhanced by the finite temperature.

 If the condensate temperature is reduced, the scattering rate decreases and approaches the zero temperature value.
 For $T=0$ only the spontaneous scattering contributes and when $\epsilon_{in}<1$ the impurity thermalization is absent because of the condensate superfluidity.
 For $k_BT=\mu$ ($\bar\beta=2$) the temperature can be still important.
 In fact, we can see in Fig.~\ref{fig1}b that a nearly complete thermalization occurs for $\tau\sim2$, that, for $n_0=10^{15} cm^{-3}$, corresponds to $t\sim1.2ms$.
 The initial velocity is below the Landau value, so the first impurity scattering is due to the finite temperature.
 The function $G(\epsilon_f,\epsilon_i)$ is equal to zero for $\epsilon_f<1/\epsilon_i$, therefore, if the initial energy is too low, the particle jumps in a state with a large energy.
 However the probability rate of this process is small, because of the presence of the exponential in $G$.
 So we have a slowing down of the thermalization rate (see Fig.~\ref{fig1}b, solid line) when the initial velocity is very low.
 For $\epsilon_{in}\ge0.4$ the cut-off of the constraint $\epsilon_f>1/\epsilon_i$ has a minor effect and the thermalization time becomes again independent on the initial velocity.
 Also the depletion rate of the relative density $P_i(\tau)$ is reduced by the cut-off for $\epsilon_{in}=0.2$.
 Increasing $\epsilon_{in}$ the depletion rate grows, however for $\epsilon_{in}>0.6$ it slows down again, as it occurs for $\bar\beta=10$ (see Fig.~\ref{fig1}a).
 For $\epsilon_{in}=0.4$ and $n_0=10^{14}\div10^{15}cm^{-3}$ the initial impurity velocity is $\sim0.3\div1 cm/s$, therefore, the average distance before the first collision ($\tau\sim1$) is about $4\cdot(10^{-2}\div10^{-3})mm$.
 The radius of a condensate with the same central density is $\sim0.5\div2\cdot10^{-1}mm$ when the trap frequency is $20Hz$.
-To contrast the gravitational acceleration of the impurities in the radial direction of a horizontal cylindrical trap we can use a gaussian red-detuned laser beam.
-We can set this beam and the magnetic field in a such way to permit that the impurities leave the condensate after the thermalization time.
+To contrast the gravitational acceleration of the impurities, both the parent and outcoupled condensates can be trapped in the radial direction with a far off-resonant Gaussian laser beam.
+In the axial horizontal direction a magnetic field can be used to trap {\it only} the parent condensate.
+We can set the trap in a such way to permit that the impurities leave the condensate after the thermalization time.